geraldhawkportfolio/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead

 1. Describe the biggest difference between `.forEach` & `.map`.
+	.map function on an object returns a new array after manipulating the old array..while .forEach function just passes thru each iteration of object doing something.

 2. What is the difference between a function and a method?

+A function is a piece of code that is called by name. ...
+A method is a piece of code that is called by a name that is associated with an object.
+In most respects it is identical to a function except for two key differences: A method is implicitly passed the object on which it was called.

 3. What is closure?
+A closure is the combination of a function bundled together (enclosed) with references to its surrounding state (the lexical environment).
+In other words, a closure gives you access to an outer function's scope from an inner function

-4. Describe the four rules of the 'this' keyword.
+4. Describe the four rules of the 'this' keyword. window or global binding. implicit binding. explicit binding. and new binding.

 5. Why do we need super() in an extended class?
+	To tell the program that we inherit all the attributes from the parent object passed into the child.

 ## Project Set up